Echo and narcissus

 The idea felt abhorrent because it felt as though this assessment was true.
 If it was true, then who wants to be the person stuck looking at their own thoughts, reflections, eventually drowning in them, while in the meantime life as it is actually happening is flying past.
 And moreso: the life that is missed out on, is actually turning into an echo of what could have been.
 That is to say: it is done injustice to.
 This is because is the freedoms between the individual and the larger meshworks of society and nature dependently co-arise.

 It seemed vital to find anything to overcome such a condition.
-Which turns out to be surprisingly possible.
+Allthough such a thing is never fully possible, it is possible to make very significant changes.
 Over the years, what started happening was a change in perspective.
+Persecutory and idealizing guilt or effort made way for reparative guilt and effort.
 In an interview with my meditation teacher, Leigh Brasington, I ask him about what I by then found out are these heavenly mental states, known as jhana’s.
 And I ask him what he feels, looking around and what people do to each other, knowing the availability of these states, and he basically shrugs his shoulders saying he does the best he can.

 Translation by Laurence Khantipalo Mills, the monk who supported Ayya Khema through most of her bhikkuni life. 🌼